 This of course a sensitive topic and one that’s tough to draw attention to in the right way, but if we can pull it off, things don’t have to be the way they’ve always been.

 I had no idea how big the gap in homicide cases was, this was really shocking.
-I knew from Freakonomics that Black communities had bigger problems with crime than their White counterparts, but I didn’t know the disparity was this big and where it comes from.
-I love how logically and historically sensical Jill argued her way to the solution here and this is a topic that deserves a lot more attention than it gets, which makes this a definite recommend!
+Freakonomics taught me that Black communities had bigger problems with crime than their White counterparts, but I didn’t know the disparity was this big and where it comes from.
+I love how logically and historically sensical Jill argued her way to the solution in Ghettoside and this is a topic that deserves a lot more attention than it gets, which makes this a definite recommend!

 Who would I recommend the Ghettoside summary to?